This post contains affiliate links.

 We added side shelves to an odd space between the wall and the cabinets above our washer and dryer.
 It finishes off the look.

-Again, for continuity, we painted the exterior of the cabinets the same color as our lower kitchen cabinets.
+Again, for continuity, Painting Laundry Cabinets the same color as our lower kitchen cabinets helps the rooms look cohesive.

 Here is our progress so far!
 It's so exciting to see things changing!